lamps-lab/patentfigure/PatentFigureSegmentation/README.md

 # Running the Pipeline
 1. Clone this repository and create a python virtual environment and activate it.
 2. run: pip install -r requirements.txt
-3. To wipe out the labels and process the images for the transformer, create a directory and inside the directory, create anotrher directory and name it **img**.
+3. To wipe out the labels and process the images for the transformer, create a directory for processing the images, and inside the directory, create another directory and name it **img**.
 4. From the root directory, run the command below:
-      - python3 processing.py <image_path> --amazonDirectory <amazon_filepath> --processingDirectory </img_path/created/in/step1>
+      - python3 processing.py <image_path> --amazonDirectory <amazon_filepath> --processingDirectory </processing_dir/created/in/step3>

 5. Next step is to run the transformer on the processed images. run the command below:
-    - python3 test_ex.py --loaddirec "MedT.pth" --val_dataset "processed/images/directory" --direc 'path for results to be saved' --batch_size 1 --modelname "MedT" --imgsize 128 --gray "no"
+    - python3 test_ex.py --loaddirec "MedT.pth" --val_dataset "processing_dir/created/in/step3" --direc 'path for results to be saved' --batch_size 1 --modelname "MedT" --imgsize 128 --gray "no"

 6. Finally, to segment the images, run the command below:
     - python3 output.py <image_path> --amazonDirectory <amazon_filepath> --TransformerDirectory <path/where/you/saved/transformer/result> --jsonDirectory <path/to/save/json/file> --outputDirectory <path/to/save/segmented/images>